 Growing Instructions

 If you want to grow Carolina Reapers, you should ensure the plants have full sun.
-Plant your seeds twelve to sixteen inches (thirty to forty centimeters) deep to protect the roots from getting burned.
+Plant your Carolina Reaper seeds twelve to sixteen inches (thirty to forty centimeters) deep to protect the roots from getting burned.
 You should plant your Carolina Reaper in temperatures of at least sixty-four to sixty-eight degrees Fahrenheit (or eighteen to twenty degrees Celsius), although temperatures in the mid-eighties are preferable for optimal results.
-These plants thrive the most when they’re directly planted into soil outdoors.
-However, if you want to you grow your Carolina Reapers in a container, choose one that’s at least three gallons big.
+These plants thrive the most when they’re directly planted into the soil outdoors.
+However, if you want to grow your Carolina Reapers in a container, choose one that’s at least three gallons big.
 Five to ten gallons is preferable for the maximum amount of peppers.

 Be careful not to overwater the plants.
 You should only water them when the soil has completely dried down, but don’t wait until the leaves droop.
 A mist gun is a great way to control the amount you water the plants, but if you have a large garden, that probably won’t be very convenient.
 If you’re growing the plant in a container, make sure you have a good amount of drainage.